Cytomegalovirus (CMV)

 Antigenemia is defined as the detection of the CMV pp65 antigen in leukocytes.[9]

-Antigen tests are often the basis for institution of antiviral therapy in transplant recipients and may allow for the detection of subclinical disease in high-risk patients.
-The assay is sensitive and specific yields results quickly.
+Antigen tests often are the basis for institution of antiviral therapy in transplant recipients and may allow for the detection of subclinical disease in high-risk patients.
+The assay is sensitive and specific and yields results quickly.

 Antigen assays cannot be used in patients with leukopenia, as these tests detect antigen within neutrophils.